anoopkcn/clip/README.md

 ### fzf

-Compiling lazyclip with fzf support will bring in compatibility with fzf package
+Compiling clip with fzf support will bring in compatibility with fzf package

 ## Additional information